SQream/sqream_docs/guides/features/access_control.rst

 GRANT
 -----

-Grant gives permissions to a role.
+:ref:`grant` gives permissions to a role.

 .. code-block:: postgres